 Suzuki-rōshi: It's quite okay.
 I do not live so long, you know that.
 [Laughs.]

-[A brief exchange in Japanese with male visitor.]
+[A brief exchange in Japanese with male visitor - Ryuho Yamada $\{DC\}$.]

-Claude, I want you to stay here, even though I have no more.
+Claude, I want you to stay here, even though I am no more.
 Okay?
 Please.
 [Laughs.]
 Thank you.
 [Two claps.]
 [Laughs.]
 Okay.

-I have been doing-I wanted to do, so you shouldn't feel to do, you know, exactly what I did, you know.
-So you may be free, to do, to develop our way, you know, exactly people want you to do.
+I have been doing what I wanted to do, so you shouldn't feel the need to do exactly what I did.
+So you may be free to do, to develop our way, exactly as people want you to do.
 That is Bodhisattva idea.
-If they want you to be beggar, you should beg [laughs].
+If they want you to be a beggar, you should beg [laughs].
 That is the spirit I mean.
-I want you to-that is the main point.
+That is the main point.
 If you do not lose that point, the bodhisattvas, all the bodhisattvas will be with you.

-[Question in Japanese from male visitor.
-Suzuki-rōshi answers in English.]
+[Question in Japanese from Ryuho.
+Suzuki-roshi answers in English.]

 Suzuki-rōshi: Maybe, yeah.
 I didn't ask exactly where it is.
-Maybe so, you know, not stomach, and gall bladder is no more, so liver, or tumors [1 word unclear] another one here.
+Maybe so, not stomach, and gall bladder is no more, so liver, or tumors [1 word unclear] another one here.
 So.
 Maybe liver.

-Do you have some question, about immediate something, you know, you want to know [1 word unclear] now?
+Do you have some question, about something immediate, something you want to know now?
 [Laughs.]